rainlanguage/arb-bot/README.md

 # for specifying more than 1 RPC in the env, separate them by a comma and a space
 RPC_URL="https://polygon-mainnet.g.alchemy.com/v2/{API_KEY}, https://rpc.ankr.com/polygon/{API_KEY}"

-# Option to submit transactions using the flashbot RPC.
+# Option to explicitly use these rpc for write transactions, such as flashbots or mev protect rpc to protect against mev attacks.
-FLASHBOT_RPC=""
+WRITE_RPC=""

 # arb contract address
 ARB_ADDRESS="0x123..."